open-component-model/ocm/docs/reference/ocm_hash_componentversions.md

 - `OCIRegistry`
 - `oci`
 - `ociRegistry`

-If the option <code>--actual</code> is given the component descriptor actually found is used as it is, otherwise the required digests are calculated on-the-fly.

-With the option <code>--recursive</code> the complete reference tree of a component reference is traversed.

-If a component lookup for building a reference closure is required the <code>--lookup</code>  option can be used to specify a fallback lookup repository.
-By default the component versions are searched in the repository holding the component version for which the closure is determined.
-For *Component Archives* this is never possible, because it only contains a single component version.
-Therefore, in this scenario this option must always be specified to be able to follow component references.

-The following normalization modes are supported with option <code>--normalization</code>:

-  - <code>jsonNormalisation/v1</code> (default):
-  - <code>jsonNormalisation/v2</code>:

-The following hash modes are supported with option <code>--hash</code>:

-  - <code>NO-DIGEST</code>:
-  - <code>sha256</code> (default):
-  - <code>sha512</code>:

 With the option <code>--output</code> the output mode can be selected.
 The following modes are supported: